 An intimate, inclusive, intergenerational Reform Jewish community that welcomes interfaith families.
 Nurturing members' spiritual growth and cultural identity, and making Jewish education fun and joyful for children and adults alike.
 Strives to embody the Jewish values of lovingkindness and righteous action.
 A place where people feel wanted and where they want to be.

-Recognizing that different people approach Judaism differently, the congregation is proud to offer a variety of experiences to members.
-Worship, study, acts of tikkun olam (fixing the world), and gemilut chasadim (deeds of lovingkindness) are all important parts of communal life.
-Shabbat worship is held every Friday evening and Saturday morning.
-The main service on Friday always includes a lot of singing and regularly highlights a speaker, sermon or special program.
-The congregation offers a monthly early service for young families and a lively, interactive musical service for all ages.
-An alternative, participatory Shabbat morning service meets regularly.
-Services are held for the High Holy Days and other festivals.
-Educational opportunities are offered for preschoolers to grandparents.
-The preschool operates five days a week.
-Educational offerings include a Sunday school program for grades K-6, a Hebrew school program at four levels and a Tuesday night program for grades 7-12.
-Adult study takes place on Sunday mornings as well as on weekdays.
+Recognizing that different people approach Judaism differently, the synagogue offers a variety of experiences: Worship, study, acts of tikkun olam (fixing the world), and gemilut chasadim (deeds of lovingkindness) are all part of communal life.
+Services are held every Friday evening and Saturday morning.
+The Shabbat evening services include a lot of singing and regularly includes a speaker, musical guest or special program.
+There is a monthly early service for young families and a lively, interactive musical service for all ages.
+An alternative, participatory Shabbat morning minyan meets from Sukkot to Shavuot.
+Torah study meets on Shabbat morning.
+Guest lectures take place Sunday mornings as well as on weekdays.
 A retirees group meets monthly for lunch.
-Congregants provide service to those who are ill or need support, and also work for justice in the broader community.
-The congregation offers an annual health fair.
+Congregants provide services to those who are ill or need support, and work for justice in the broader community.

 Shabbat services, usually second Saturday at 10:30 a.m., fourth Friday at 7 p.m.
 Torah study, additional classes and events.